BEFORE YOU BEGIN: WHAT EVERY BANK NEEDS TO KNOW BEFORE REPLACING ITS CORE SYSTEM

 4. Is your project at risk of being controlled by a select group rather than governed transparently?

-If you can’t confidently answer all four, you’re not ready to begin.
-And that’s okay.
-It’s far better to address these gaps now than to discover them mid-project.
+5. If you can't confidently answer all four, you're not ready to begin.
+And that's okay.
+It's far better to address these gaps now than to discover them mid-project.
+It's also worth remembering that a successful go-live is not the finish line.
+The period immediately after launch covers hypercare, stabilization, and optimization, and this is where many projects quietly unravel.
+Our article on what happens beyond the go-live explains what to expect and how to protect the investment you've just made.

 Considering a new banking system?
 2Oaks Consulting helps banks prepare for success from day one.
 Get in touch to start the conversation.